Facing the Consequences: We Are Without Excuse

 For since the creation of the world God’s invisible qualities—his eternal power and divine nature—have been clearly seen, being understood from what has been made, so that people are without excuse.
 (Rom.
 1:20)

 The trouble is, this is the condition of all of humanity (Ps.
 51:4-5).
 Beginning with Adam and Eve, we have rejected God’s authority over what he has created, assumed our own authority, and have therefore sought to dismiss ourselves from God’s judgment.
 But a natural person who rejects God’s existence and authority can no more dismiss himself from God’s eternal judgment than a dead man can dismiss himself from his grave.
 We need an advocate—an intercessor.

 The consequence of Jesus’ death and resurrection is eternal life.

 Just as the consequence of sin is eternal death (Rom.
 6:23), the consequence of Jesus’ death and resurrection is eternal life for all who believe in him (John 3:16).
 It is only in Jesus that the punishment we deserve for our sin against God is satisfied.
 We are without excuse for breaking the sovereign law of God, but God’s love is more powerful, breaking believers free from the chains of guilt they wore outside of Christ.

 It is only by God’s grace alone, through faith alone, in Christ Jesus alone that we are justified before God’s holiness.

-Jim Richman is a pastor, blogger, and outdoorsman.
+Jim Richman is an author, speaker, and outdoorsman.
 He is the owner of Journal of a Christian Sportsman, a blog for Christian outdoorsmen from around the world.
 To find out more about Jim, you can see his full bio here.

 Related Articles: Drawing the Line Between the Outdoors and Idolatry